WAGION LODGE #6 – EARLY YEARS (1921-1965)

 In December of 2006, Kenneth Hager was elected as the 2007 Northeast Region Chief.
 He became the first National Officer and National OA Committee Member from Wagion Lodge.
 Hager was recognized in 2009 with the Distinguished Service Award.
 This marked Wagion’s third recipient of the DSA.

 In December of 2011, Eric Bush was elected as the 2012 Northeast Region Chief.
-Bush will help lead the 2012 National Order of the Arrow Conference in East Lansing, Michigan.
+Bush lead the 2012 National Order of the Arrow Conference in East Lansing, Michigan.
+In 2015, Bush was recognized with the Distinguished Service Award, marking Wagion’s fourth DSA recipient.

 Service to the Council’s camps has been the highlight of our accomplishments.
 Among the projects completed at Conestoga were: The purchase of resuscitation equipment for the swimming pool, the purchase and installation of a metal flagpole at the main parade ground, at Ruth Rhoda Lake, and at the Buck Run parade grounds; five renovations to the Barclay campfire circle, the building of the Wagion Training Center (Aug.
 1965), and two renovations of the Camp Showerhouse which is now the visitors restroom facility (as of 1990).
 The Lodge has also built a paint shed for the camp, a large Handicrafts Pavilion on the path to Barclay Campfire Circle (1980’s), and smaller Pavilions in the Grove, Hill, and Buck Run.
 In 1985, the Lodge reshingled the Wagion Training Center, Miller’s Lodge, several latrines, and the Dining Hall.
 In 1986, reshingling continued with the Kunkle Staff Lodge, Ewing Administration Building, Sipe Health Lodge, and activities buildings on Raccoon Ridge and Rocky Ridge.
 The Lodge also built a parking area at Camp Buck Run and performed a variety of maintenance projects at Camp Conestoga and Camp Tenacharison.